 In order to develop efficacious primary diabetes prevention options, prediabetes treatment clinical trials are essential.
 These should test the safety and efficacy of preventive measures and explore tools to early on identify people that are at high risk for type 2 diabetes.

 Profil has several strategies to identify individuals who are at risk of diabetes early.
 These range from the measurement of anthropometric parameters to the analysis of circulating markers implicated in the development of prediabetes and diabetes.
-Fasting serum insulin, fasting plasma glucose and oral glucose tolerance tests are commonly employed at Profil to serve as indicators of prediabetes.
+Fasting serum insulin, fasting plasma glucose (with derived HOMA-B and HOMA-S) and oral glucose tolerance tests are commonly employed at Profil to serve as indicators of prediabetes.
 Novel metabolomic and pharmacogenomic markers are investigated with the aim of constantly improve prediabetes phenotyping.

 A forward-looking approach

 We also support our clients in the development of prediabetes taxonomies based on genetic and metabolic signatures.
 This approach may improve personalization in metabolic health promotion and diabetes prevention.
 Supported by metabolomic profiling and health economic modeling in collaboration with our partners in the Center for Biomarker Research in Medicine (CBmed) and the EIT Health Knowledge and Innovation Community, we support our clients in the estimation of cost-effectiveness and the identification of target groups benefiting most from early risk assessment and specific interventions.